 The initial CG for a set of calves is created at birth.
 At weaning time, the date of measurement and the management code break a CG down further, and will likely continue to get smaller as yearling data is reported.

 As the calves get older, the CG will naturally get smaller due to culling, injury, sickness, death, or reassignment to a smaller group that reflects different management treatments.
-When a CG is reported appropriately, it improves the accuracy in EPDs and reduces environmental biases.
+When a CG is reported appropriately, it improves the accuracy in EPD and reduces environmental biases.

 Contemporary Group Ties